Data Privacy

 5 Legal basis for processing

-Our company uses article 6 (1) point a GDPR as the legal basis for processing operations with regard to which we have obtained your consent to process data for a specific purpose.
+Art.
+6 (1) lit. a GDPR (icw § 25 (1) German Telecommunications-Telemedia Data Protection Act (TTDSG)) serves our company as the legal basis for processing operations where we obtain consent for a specific processing purpose.

-If processing personal data is required for contract performance regarding a contract to which you are a party, as is for example the case with processing operations necessary for the supply of goods or rendering of other services or return services, processing is based on article 6 (1) point b GDPR.
-The same applies to processing operations required to execute pre-contractual measures, as is the case with inquiries regarding our products or services.
+If the processing of personal data is necessary for the performance of a contract to which you are a party, as is the case, for example, with processing operations that are necessary for the delivery of goods or the provision of another service or consideration, the processing is based on Art.
+6 (1) lit. b GDPR.
+The same applies to processing operations that are necessary for the implementation of pre-contractual measures, for example in the case of enquiries about our products or services.

-If our company must comply with a legal obligation requiring the processing of personal data, for example to fulfil tax obligations, processing is based on article 6 (1) point c GDPR.
+If our company is subject to a legal obligation by which the processing of personal data becomes necessary, such as for the fulfilment of tax obligations, the processing is based on Art.
+6 (1) lit. c GDPR.

-In rare cases, processing personal data could be required to protect vital interests of the data subject or another natural person.
-This would be the case if, for example, a visitor was injured on our premises and it thus became necessary to transmit their name, age, health insurance data or other vital information to a doctor, a hospital or another third party.
-In this case, processing would be based on article 6 (1) point d GDPR.
+In rare cases, the processing of personal data might become necessary to protect vital interests of the data subject or another natural person.
+This would be the case, for example, if a visitor were to be injured on our premises and as a result their name, age, health insurance data or other vital information had to be passed on to a doctor, hospital or other third party.
+In this case, the processing would be based on Art.
+6 (1) lit. d GDPR.

-Lastly, processing operations could be based on article 6 (1) point f GDPR.
-This legal basis applies to processing operations which are not covered by any other of the aforementioned legal bases if processing is required to safeguard legitimate interests of our company or any third party, provided the interests, fundamental rights and freedoms of the data subject do not outweigh such interests.
-European legislators make special mention of such processing operations, which is the particular reason why we are allowed to carry them out.
-In this matter, the legislators were of the opinion that legitimate interests might be assumed to exist if you are a customer of our company (recital 47 sentence 2 GDPR).
+Finally, processing operations could be based on Art.
+6 (1) lit. f GDPR.
+Processing operations which are not covered by any of the aforementioned legal bases are based on this legal basis if the processing is necessary for the protection of a legitimate interest of our company or a third party, provided that the interests, fundamental rights and freedoms of the data subject do not overweigh.
+We are permitted to carry out such processing operations in particular because they have been specifically mentioned by the European law.
+In this respect, the legislature took the view that a legitimate interest could be assumed if you are a customer of our company (Recital 47, Sentence 2 GDPR).

 6 Technology